top of page

 1. Oil Press

-2. Building with Hologram of the tabernacle
+2. Building with Hologram of the Tabernacle

 3. Southeastern 6th-century Byzantine church (Basilica Church)